podefr/observe-plus/README.md

 ## 3.0.0 - WIP

 * Can observe nested objects and arrays
+* Add current value of the watched property to the event object
 * Unified observeArray and observeObject using polymorphism
 * Using destroy terminology instead of unobserve
 * Add isPaused method